Jason Morgan

 Jason Morgan completed Ballotpedia's Candidate Connection survey in 2024.
 The survey questions appear in bold and are followed by Morgan's responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I am running for re-election as your State Representative because I want to continue building a Michigan that works for everyone.
+I am running for re-election as your State Representative because I want to continue building a Michigan that works for everyone.

 My focus is on passing more pro-worker, pro-choice, and pro-people legislation.
 I am committed to improving our education system, protecting our environment, holding corporate polluters accountable, investing in public transportation and infrastructure, and strengthening our democracy.